 Real Estate Advocacy

 Rachel counsels corporate and individual clients on disputes involving real property interests.
-Rachel has represented tenants and landlords in commercial lease disputes as well as forcible entry and detainer actions.
-She has also advised clients on fraud and breach of contract claims arising from real estate transactions.
+She has helped clients navigate a variety of claims arising from real estate transactions, including breach of contract claims, corporate governance issues and white collar criminal defense.
 Rachel has experience with disputes involving common interest ownership associations and special tax districts.
+She also represents tenants and landlords in commercial lease disputes such as forcible entry and detainer actions.

 Land Use and Eminent Domain

 Rachel assists both landowners and condemning entities in eminent domain proceedings.
-She advises clients on complex valuation issues arising from the condemnation of real estate interests.
+She advises clients and works with expert appraisers on complex valuation issues arising from the condemnation of real estate interests.
 She has also advocated on behalf of landowners and developers seeking land use rights and entitlements from municipal entities.

 Prior to joining Faegre Baker Daniels, Rachel clerked for Judge David C. Godbey at the U.S. District Court for the Northern District of Texas.
 She also worked as a litigation associate at a Dallas firm, which was consistently ranked among the top firms in the country for its litigation and appellate practice.